dcwbrown/OBSOLETE-olang/README.md

 This has been done.

 ##### Issue 9 - 'oberon.par arguments'.
-I analysed parameters for all platforms covered, including Ubuntu, FreeBSD, OpenBSD, Raspbian, Darwin, Cygwin and MS C, on a mixture of 32 and 64 bit architectures.
+Done for all supported platforms including Ubuntu, FreeBSD, OpenBSD, Raspbian, Darwin, Cygwin and MS C, on a mixture of 32 and 64 bit architectures.

 The vast majority of info in the .par file is redundant.
 For example the size and alignment of char, unsigned char, int and float is independent of platform.

 A single value is sufficient to specify alignment: above this size this value is the alignment, below this size, the alignment is the same as the type size.
 (Actually the latter is the type size rounded up to the enclosing power of two, but as all the Oberon type sizes are powers of two this step is unecessary.)